 2. Prepping your furniture for sale

-These small updates will help make sure your piece photographs well, is clean for the buyer, and doesn’t get asked to be returned.
+These small updates will help make sure your piece photographs well, is clean for the buyer, and doesn’t get returned.

 3. Listing your item